 HCBS Settings include, but are not limited to, Provider-Owned or -Controlled Nonresidential Settings, Other Nonresidential Settings, Provider-Owned or -Controlled Residential Settings, and Other Residential Settings.

-If Medicaid-funded HCBS are provided at a physical location to one or more individuals, the setting is an HCBS Setting, even if some individuals at the setting do not receive Medicaid-funded HCBS.
+If Medicaid-funded HCBS are provided at a physical location to one or more individuals, the setting is considered an HCBS Setting, regardless of whether some individuals at the setting do not receive Medicaid-funded HCBS.
 The requirements of Rules XXX through CCC apply to the setting as a whole and protect the rights of all individuals at the setting.

-“Other Nonresidential Setting” means a physical location that is nonresidential and that is not owned, leased, operated, or managed by a Medicaid HCBS provider or by an independent contractor of such a provider.
+“Other Nonresidential Setting” means a physical location that is nonresidential and that is not owned, leased, operated, or managed by an HCBS provider or by an independent contractor of such a provider.

 Other Nonresidential Settings include, but are not limited to, locations in the community where Supported Community Connections and Supported Employment Services are provided.

-“Other Residential Setting” means a physical location that is residential and that is not owned, leased, operated, or managed by a Medicaid HCBS provider or by an independent contractor of such a provider.
+“Other Residential Setting” means a physical location that is residential and that is not owned, leased, operated, or managed by an HCBS provider or by an independent contractor of such a provider.

+Other Residential Settings include, but are not limited to, residential settings owned or leased by individuals receiving HCBS (personal homes) as well as those owned or leased by people paid to provide HCBS, if they are related to the individuals receiving HCBS (Family Caregiver settings).

+Person-Centered Support Plan means a service and support plan that is directed by the individual, prepared by the case manager under 10 CCR ______, and to identify the supports needed for the individual to achieve personally identified goals, and is based on respecting and valuing individual preferences, strengths, and contributions.

-“Provider-Owned or -Controlled Nonresidential Setting” means a physical location that is nonresidential and that is owned, leased, operated, or managed by a Medicaid HCBS provider or by an independent contractor of such a provider.
+“Provider-Owned or -Controlled Nonresidential Setting” means a physical location that is nonresidential and that is owned, leased, operated, or managed by an HCBS provider or by an independent contractor of such a provider.

 Provider-Owned or -Controlled Nonresidential Settings include, but are not limited to, provider-owned facilities where Adult Day, Day Treatment, Specialized Habilitation, Supported Community Connections, Prevocational Services, and Supported Employment Services are provided.

-“Provider-Owned or -Controlled Residential Setting” means a physical location that is residential and that is owned, leased, operated, or managed by a Medicaid HCBS provider or by an independent contractor of such a provider.
+“Provider-Owned or -Controlled Residential Setting” means a physical location that is residential and that is owned, leased, operated, or managed by an HCBS provider or by an independent contractor of such a provider.

 Provider-Owned or -Controlled Residential Settings include, but are not limited to, Alternative Care Facilities (ACFs); Supported Living Program (SLP) and Transitional Living Program (TLP) facilities; group homes for adults with IDD; Host Homes for adults with IDD; any Individual Residential Services and Supports (IRSS) setting that is owned or leased by a service provider; and foster care homes, group homes, and residential child care facilities in which Children’s Habilitation Residential Program (CHRP) services are provided.